Urinary Incontinence: Causes and Diagnostic Work-Up

 Diagnostic Work-Up in Urinary Incontinence

-A thorough history is a powerful tool to differentiate between different forms of urinary incontinence.
+A thorough medical history is a powerful tool to differentiate between different forms of urinary incontinence.
 Important aspects of the history in urinary incontinence: lower urinary tract symptoms, precipitans of urinary incontinence (laugh, cough...), severity of urinary incontinence, bother due to incontinence, previous surgery, number of vaginal childbirth, medications, neurological and urological diseases.

 Quantification of Urinary Incontinence: